ecker-lab/object-centric-representation-benchmark/README.md

 ```
 python3 ocrb/tba/run.py --task vmds
 ```
-the --task flag can be toggled between sprite (VMDS), spmot (SpMOT) and vor (VOR).
+the --task flag can be toggled between vmds, spmot and vor.
 For details regarding other training flags see the [original TBA repository.](https://github.com/zhen-he/tracking-by-animation)

 ## Evaluation